-Recoverability of investment in subsidiary -Tenaris Investments S.à r.l.
+Recoverability of investment in subsidiary - Tenaris Investments S.à r.l.

-investment represents 99.99% of the total assets its audited annual accounts. of the Company.
+Note 3 to the annual accounts indicates that as of 31 December 2021, Tenaris S.A. holds 100% interest in the unlisted company Tenaris Investments S.à r.l.
+(Tenaris Investments).
+This investment represents 99.99% of the total assets of the Company.
 The carrying value of the investment amounts to 14,991 million USD.